Tikanga

 How do bone marrow donations help whānau?

-Is it ok to do a karakia when donating marrow?
+Is it ok to do a karakia when donating?

 Absolutely!
 We know this is an important ritual to lift tapu, so we are happy for you to do a karakia when donating bone marrow